HDrizzle/stack_machine/version_2/hardware_docs/bus.md

 TX and RX addresses are both 5 bits.
 Both the TX and RX devices have the option to delay TX or RX respectively.

 Bus TX ready signals will only last 1 cycle so that recieving logic doesn't have to deal with race conditions.

-NOTE: Values on the bus should remain valid for another half cycle after "TX Ready" goes low.
+If the signal `RX extend half cycle` is high then values on the bus should remain valid for another half cycle after "TX Ready" goes low.
+This is to allow memory writes to happen without sketchy edge cases.
+This signal is in place to optimize the best possible bus move timing (1 clock cycle, not counting instruction load) but still allow memory writes to happen cleanly.

 There may be glitches in the initial move TX signal to bus devices so those signals should always be clocked in to logic on the -edge before anything is done.